-For a moment or two nothing was said, and she was unsuspicious of having excited any
+For a moment or two nothing was said, and she was unsuspicious of having excited any particular interest, till she found her arm drawn within his, and pressed against his heart, and heard him thus saying, in a tone of great sensibility, speaking low,

 "Time, my dearest Emma, time will heal the wound.-Your own excellent sense-your exertions for your father's sake-I know you will not allow yourself-."
-Her arm was pressed again, as he added, in a more broken and subdued accent, "The feelings of the warmest friendship-Indignation-Abominable scoundrel!"- And in a louder, steadier tone, he concluded with, "He will soon be gone.
+Her arm was pressed again, as he added, in a more broken and subdued accent, "The feelings of the warmest friendship-Indignation-Abominable scoundrel!"-And in a louder, steadier tone, he concluded with, "He will soon be gone.
 They will soon be in Yorkshire.
 I am sorry for her.
 She deserves a better fate."